 Rhina ancylostomus are among the most threatened elasmobranch species.
 While some international measures are in place to reduce pressure on this species, national and regional management is hindered in part due to gaps in our understanding of population connectivity and genetic variation.
 We used a combination of mitochondrial and SNP data to shed light on population processes in and around the Northwest Indian Ocean.
 Our findings have implications for both in situ and ex situ management and conservation planning and provide a solid baseline with which to build our knowledge of this threatened and understudied species.

 Our results first highlighted an unexpected difference in haplotype variation between COI and the CR.
 Across many vertebrates, the CR is the most polymorphic region of the mitochondrial genome (McMillan & Palumbi, 1997; Saccone et al., 1991; Zhang et al., 1995) making it a common marker for investigating intraspecific variation (Avise, 1995).
 It was therefore somewhat surprising to observe lower levels of variation at the CR than at COI across multiple R. ancylostomus populations.
 However, in many teleost fish it is well established that the CR evolves at a similar rate to the whole mitochondrial genome (Bernatchez & Danzmann, 1993; Shedlock et al., 1992; Zhu et al., 1994), and similar patterns have more recently been observed in other elasmobranch species (Boomer et al., 2012; Castillo-Páez et al., 2014; Dudgeon et al., 2009).
 While it is possible we inadvertently targeted a conserved sequence domain, our findings indicate this pattern could extend into numerous shark and ray families.
-(Apostolidis et al., 1997; Bernatchez & Danzmann, 1993)Possible drivers of low CR variation include contemporary evolutionary constraints, past directional selection or biases in mutation type.
-Further work comparing multiple gene regions across species and populations will shed light on the extent and mechanisms of mitochondrial evolutionary rate variation in elasmobranchs.
-Nevertheless, those interested in intraspecific variation in related species will likely benefit from targeting variable regions of the mitochondrial genome such as COI and NADH2 (Naylor et al., 2012).
+A possible driver of low CR variation includes functional constraints for a particular base composition and therefore selection against transition mutations (Apostolidis et al., 1997; Bernatchez & Danzmann, 1993).
+Further work comparing complete gene regions and whole mitogenomes across species and populations will shed light on the extent and mechanisms of mitochondrial evolutionary rate variation in elasmobranchs.
+Nevertheless, those interested in intraspecific variation in related species will benefit from targeting highly variable regions of the mitochondrial genome such as COI and NADH2 (Naylor et al., 2012).

 To explore patterns of intraspecific variation, we supplemented our mtDNA with SNP genotypes.
-Both marker sets highlighted some degree of genetic structuring across the Northwest Indian Ocean.
+Both marker sets highlighted some degree of genetic variation across the Northwest Indian Ocean.
 This was largely driven by differences between individuals from opposite ends of the sampling distribution, with those from adjacent sites displaying evidence for gene flow, and those from the UAE (Persian Gulf) forming an intermediate group.
-Interestingly, SNP-based structure analysis supported the presence of two genetically differentiated clusters, while PCA and FST analysis identified further differentiation associated with sampling location.
-IIn addition to the locations sampled as part of this study, R. ancylostomus occurs along the coastlines of all countries in between, including eastern Saudi Arabia, Iran, India, and Pakistan (Kyne et al., 2019, Figure 1).
+Interestingly, SNP-based structure and PCA analysis supported the presence of at least two genetically differentiated clusters associated with sampling location.
+It is important to acknowledge that sample acquisition from this endangered species is challenging, resulting in limitations to our sampling design.
+In addition to the locations sampled as part of this study, R. ancylostomus occurs along the coastlines of all countries in between, including eastern Saudi Arabia, Iran, India, and Pakistan (Kyne et al., 2019, Figure 1).
 Uneven sampling in a continuously distributed species can lead to the presence of artificial clusters due to spatial autocorrelation in allele frequencies (Chambers & Hillis, 2020; Perez et al., 2018).
 The population structure observed in our dataset

-is therefore most likely driven by gaps in our sampling distribution as opposed to true population differentiation.
+is therefore most likely driven by gaps in our sampling distribution as opposed to true population boundaries.
 We therefore cautiously anticipate that the species displays a pattern of isolation by distance across much of the range assessed here with clinal variation in allele frequencies being driven by intrinsic dispersal constraints.